-Prerequisite(s): 557-111 Fnd of Library & Info Services and 557-129 Online Learning & Technologies
+Prerequisite(s): 557-111 Fnd of Library & Info Services and (557-129 Online Learning & Technologies or 890-115 Online Success Strategies)

 557-123 | Library & Edu Technologies // 3 Credits

 This course provides an examination of technologies that libraries and educational institutions use frequently or encounter on a typical basis, as well as technology trends, best practices, and new technologies on the horizon.
 Topics covered include instructional tools, common library and educational software, multifunctional printer/copiers, presentation platforms, publishing software, mobile devices, audio books/mp3, and more.
 Also included are Google Technologies, One Drive Technologies, and e-books and e-book platforms including OverDrive.
 A deeper dive into Excel, and its uses and applications in a library setting will be explored.